Youth Travel 15-18 years of age

 • Do I need insurance?

 It is very important that you are insured.
-If you haven't bought STS travel insurance, make sure you have insurance coverage for traveling abroad.
+Make sure you have insurance coverage for traveling abroad.
 It is also important to check that the insurance is valid even when the policyholder (mother or father) is not present on the trip.
 If something happens, it is important to know how your insurance works and what it covers.
 Contact your insurance company well in advance of your departure and let us know if you have any questions.

 • How much pocket money do I need?